davidmarkclements/nodux/readme.md

 Usage:     nodux-adm <command> [args...]

 Commands:
+Commands:
+  boot       boots the vm
-  init     creates a single linux folder boot     boots up linux from config in ./linux status   checks if linux is running or not ssh      ssh into linux and attaches the session to your terminal run      runs a single command over ssh halt     runs sudo halt in linux, initiating a graceful shutdown kill     immediately ungracefully kills the linux process with SIGKILL pid      get the pid of the linux process ps       print all linux processes running on this machine
+  status     checks if vm is running or not npm [args] run npm commands inside the vm, on host cwd (useful for npm rebuild) ssh        sshes into vm and attaches the session to your terminal ip         get the ip of the vm run        runs a single command over ssh halt [-f]  runs sudo halt in vm, initiating a graceful shutdown.
+The -f flag
+             immediately ungracefully kills the vm process with SIGKILL pid        get the pid of the vm process kill       run the kill command against a process in the vm ps         run ps command within vm vms        print all vm processes running on this machine bin        output contents of node binary within vm (useful for core dump analysis)
 ```